 - Establish percentage benchmarks and scoring for KRs

-- Figure out the right data visualization for OKR tracking
+- Figure out the right data visualization tool

 Ensure transparency around general OKR information